kaisersoftapps/docs/docs/script-master/fragments/index.md

 4. Use HTML, CSS, and JavaScript inside the "Content" field to design your fragment.
 5. Access necessary application data or external REST services to enhance functionality.

+We are using a powerful code editor, which will assist you in writing code more efficiently.
+[Read more about Code Editor features, shortcuts, and more](../editor.md).

 ## Context